Economics, Banking and Finance (MSc)

 How will I be taught?

-The lectures will provide an opportunity to understand the relevance and principles of new topics, as well as to reflect on models and theories in action.
-Small group activities will then give you the opportunity to practice techniques, discuss ideas, apply concepts and consolidate your understanding in the topic, working individually and collaboratively.
+Lectures provide an opportunity to understand the relevance and foundations of new topics, as well as to reflect on models and theories in action.
+Tutorials and workshops give you the opportunity to practice techniques, discuss ideas, apply concepts and consolidate your understanding of the topic working individually and collaboratively.

 How will I be assessed?

-The programme provides plenty of opportunities for you to reflect on your learning and development informally.
-Short knowledge/skill review activities are built into each module to help you check your progress and improve your approach to learning.
-This will build your confidence and enhance your approach to formal assessment tasks.
+You’ll have opportunities to reflect on your learning throughout; short knowledge/skill review activities are built into each module to help you check your progress, build your confidence and enhance your approach to formal assessment tasks.

 How will I be supported?